-Development of Walking Tracks
+We Develop Walking Tracks

-Natural Habitat Restoration
+We Support Natural Habitat Restoration

-The first task has been to remove weeds and pests:
+The first task: remove weeds and pests

 • When work first began in the reserve the most overwhelming problem was vast areas of head-high ginger plants.
 The task seemed impossible.
 Many days of weed whacking and slash and paste techniques by local and DoC volunteers were needed to get rid of the majority of the ginger.
 Then volunteers tackled infestations of climbing asparagus fern, blackberry, pampas, woolly nightshade, and cotoneaster; spraying, weed eating, hand pulling and chopping .

-Now we can start to plant and regenerate the area
+The next task: plant and regenerate the area

-Predator Control
+We Undertake Predator Control

 Predator control has been undertaken in the Langs Beach Scenic Reserve since December 2020 under the guidance of Waipu Kiwis.
 Targeted species are predominantly rats, possums and stoats.
 A network of traps has been placed throughout the reserve utilising the access tracks that have been constructed by the Wairahi Tracks Charitable Trust.
 This comprises 10 possum traps, approximately 15 rat traps and 5 stoat traps.
 The traps are complemented by the use of a track camera to ensure the traps are placed in optimal locations and most desirable lures are used.

-As you see there are currently low numbers of predators being trapped in the reserve – time will tell whether this is seasonal or if we have managed to get them under control, although it seems that it is reasonably easy to catch the young and naïve animals but much harder to capture the older wiser ones that can be trap shy.
+There are currently low numbers of predators being trapped in the reserve – time will tell whether this is seasonal or if we have managed to get them under control, although it seems that it is reasonably easy to catch the young and naïve animals but much harder to capture the older wiser ones that can be trap shy.
 We are hoping that as a result of the predator control being undertaken in the reserve and adjoining properties there will be an increase in bird life after this nesting season and one day we will be able to hear bellbird (korimako) and kiwi in our local area.

 If you would like to take part in this rewarding (and fitness-building!) activity, please contact Kathryn via email to info@wairahitracks.nz.

-Create Community Involvement
+We Strengthen Community Involvement

 As part of the Wairahi Tracks Trust plan for Langs Beach, the Friday ‘Trackies’ have met each Friday at 9.00 am.
 After a short Health and Safety briefing, the work begins on making tracks, clearing, spraying, mulching or planting as the programme demands in the current project for the Langs Beach area.